Department of External Affairs

 The Ministry of External Relations and Trade was set up in 1988.
 The trade policy functions and several staff of the disestablished Department of Trade and Industry were integrated into the mainstream of bilateral relations work.
 Collaboration with the newly established trade promotion agency, the Trade Development Board, was made a high ministry priority.
 In 1993 the department was renamed the Ministry of Foreign Affairs and Trade (MFAT).

 A restructuring of MFAT in 2003 redefined the ministry’s aid administration responsibilities.
 A semi-autonomous body, NZAID, was established to administer a greatly increased aid budget on fully professional lines.
 Staff numbers working on aid expanded significantly, and procedures and systems changed markedly, diverging from the rest of the ministry.
-A new government elected in 2008 maintained the expanded development budget but reduced the autonomy of NZAID, which again became a mainstream ministry division, albeit a large one.
+The National-led government elected in 2008 maintained the expanded development budget but reduced the autonomy of NZAID, which again became a mainstream ministry division, albeit a large one.

 Political or diplomatic appointments